Disappearance of Manuel Schadwald: Suspicions against the father of Schadwald

 Rainer Wolf, the father of Schadwald, was also among the suspects in the case.
 According to information from the Berliner Morgenpost, he was an agent of the East German Stasi and infiltrated the West German peace movement from 1984 after a staged move to the West.
 According to the affidavit of an intelligence liaison officer, he is also said to have blackmailed politicians, lawyers, and businesspeople in Western Europe with child pornography.
-The children came from GDR foster care.
+The children came from East German (GDR) foster care.
 The blackmail material is said to have later come under the control of the CIA.
 The old Stasi networks are believed to have remained active after German reunification.
 Wolf came under suspicion due to his possible connections to the Berlin pedophile scene, including the sale of his own son to brothels in the Netherlands.
 He was arrested for this in 1998, but released after a few days.